lsaulier/SXp-ICAART23/README.md

 * **train.py**: parameterized python file which calls training function for Agent and WindAgent instances, and store learnt Q-tables into JSON files

-* **test.py**: parameterized python file which loads learnt Q-tables and tests them in both ways :
+* **test.py**: parameterized python file which loads learnt Q-tables and tests them in three ways :
     * A classic sequence loop (named *user mode*) which starts in the initial state of the chosen map.
 The learnt agent's policy is used.
       At each time-step, the user can ask for SXp's.
 Explanation scores can be computed when all SXp's are displayed.
-    * A specific computation of the three SXp's from a particular state.
+    * A specific computation of SXp from a particular state.
 In this case, explanation scores are necessarily computed.
+    * A computation of *n* SXp from different starting state to measure representativeness scores.
+To do so, the user must provide as a parameter a CSV filename starting with *'rp'*.

 * **agent.py**: regroups two classes: *Agent* for classic RL agents and *WindAgent* which is used to represent hostile/favourable environment-agents.
 These classes include Q-tables.